Étienne Borne

 Étienne Vincent Borne (/fr/; January 22, 1907 – June 14, 1993) was born in Manduel (Gard).
-He was a professor of philosophy Hypokhâgne at Lycée Henri-IV in Paris. Étienne Borne founded the Mouvement republicain populaire (MRP), and the French Christian Democratic Party.
+He was a professor of philosophy Hypokhâgne at Lycée Henri-IV in Paris, and taught briefly at the University of São Paulo. Étienne Borne founded the Mouvement republicain populaire (MRP), and the French Christian Democratic Party.
 He was a columnist in the newspaper La Croix.

 Jacques Derrida was one of his students.

 He died in La Celle-Saint-Cloud.